New York Giants 23 - Dallas Cowboys 19 - Big Blue Interactive

 Starting at their own 25-yard line, the Cowboys began a potential game-winning, marathon, 17-play possession that took over five minutes off of the clock.
 All looked lost when Dallas was able to set up a 1st-and-goal from the 7-yard line.
 But Williams sacked Dalton for a 10-yard loss.
 Then on 3rd-and-goal from the 17-yard line, safety Xavier McKinney intercepted Dalton in the end zone with 1:15 left to play.

-However, the game was not over and Gallman gave New York fans a huge scare when his 8-yard gain on 2nd-and-5 was ruled a fumble.
+However, the game was not over and Gallman gave New York fans a huge scare when he fumbled on an 8-yard gain on 2nd-and-5.
 Gallman recovered the loose ball at the New York 39-yard line.
 The Giants then knelt on the ball to run out the clock.

 Daniel Jones finished the game 17-of-25 for 229 yards, two touchdowns, and one interception.
 His leading receiver was Shepard, who caught 8 passes for 112 yards and a touchdown (he also ran for a 23-yard touchdown).
 No other Giants had more than two catches.
 Gallman carried the ball 11 times for 65 yards.